CodePushGo/website/src/content/docs/docs/upgrade/from-v2-to-v3.md

 ---
 title: "From V2 to V3"
-description: "A comprehensive guide on transitioning from version 2 to version 3 of Capgo updater, detailing the necessary steps and considerations for a successful upgrade process"
+description: "A comprehensive guide on transitioning from version 2 to version 3 of CodePushGo updater, detailing the necessary steps and considerations for a successful upgrade process"
 sidebar:
   order: 4
 ---